VegaDeftwing/OpGuidesHugoSrc/content/Engineering/arch.md

 ping archlinux.org
 ```

-if you see something like '64 bytes from apollo.archlinux.org', congrats!
+if you see something like `64 bytes from apollo.archlinux.org`, congrats!
 You're online!
 If not, you may try a different network or wireless if applicable (seriously, it's a pain)

-From here, you'll need to see the names of the hard drives on your system. run 'lsblk -f'.
+From here, you'll need to see the names of the hard drives on your system. run `lsblk -f`.

-but what does that even mean? well, let's learn about another command! 'man'
+but what does that even mean? well, let's learn about another command! - `man`

-for most commands on linux if you type 'man' before the command with no flags (the -x things after the command) it'll open a manual page for the command.
-Read here to figure and try to figure out what lsblk is and what -f does.
+For most commands on Linux if you type `man` before the command with no flags (the -x things after the command) it'll open a manual page for the command.
+Read here to figure and try to figure out what `lsblk` is and what -f does.

+{{< hint gray >}}

-> lsblk lists information about all or the specified block devices.
-The lsblk command reads the sysfs filesystem to gather information.
+lsblk lists information about all or the specified block devices.
+The lsblk command reads the sysfs filesystem to gather information.</br>

-> The command prints all block devices (except RAM disks) in a tree-like format by default.
-Use lsblk --help to get a list of all available columns.
+The command prints all block devices (except RAM disks) in a tree-like format by default.
+Use lsblk --help to get a list of all available columns.</br>...</br>

-> ...
-> The default output as well as default output from options like --topology and --fs is subject to change, so whenever possible you should avoid using default outputs in your scripts.
-Always explicitly define expected columns by --output columns in environment where a stable output is required.
+The default output as well as default output from options like --topology and --fs is subject to change, so whenever possible you should avoid using default outputs in your scripts.
+Always explicitly define expected columns by --output columns in environment where a stable output is required.</br>...</br>**-f, --fs** :
-> ...
-> -f, --fs
-> Output info about filesystems.
+Output info about filesystems.
 This option is equivalent to "-o NAME,FSTYPE,LABEL,MOUNTPOINT".
 The authoritative information about filesystems and raids is provided by the blkid(8) command.

+{{< /hint >}}

 Okay?
 Well, that probably doesn't mean much so lets focus on the important bits